steve100/gasser/README.md

 # gasser

-## A CAG Agent Proof oF Concept program to read from two photos: a gas pump and an odometer
+## A CAG Agent Proof Of Concept program to read from two photos: a gas pump and an odometer

 -  Setup a Python Virtual Environment
 -  Read and Extract the metadata (EXIF) from images in an imaage directory